dropseed/p/README.md

 # p

-P gathers up all of the available commands/scripts for a project, and aliases them to `p <name>`.
+P makes it easy to jump between projects and get work done.
-Running `p` by itself will show you a list of what's available.
+It gathers up all of the available commands/scripts in a repo, and aliases them to `p <name>`.

 **P is not a project requirement or dependency -- it is a personal tool.** Nothing in your project should depend on p, but rather conform